 The Brief (The Problem)

-When The Holderness Family went massively viral, the landscape changed overnight.
-Suddenly, it wasn't just a family making funny videos in their living room; Fortune 500 companies like Target, Samsung, H&R Block, and Fox Home Entertainment were knocking on the door, wanting that exact same viral magic for their brands.
+In late 2013, The Holderness Family’s "XMAS Jammies" went massively viral, fundamentally changing their business model overnight.
+Suddenly, it wasn't just a family making funny videos; Fortune 500 companies like Target, Samsung, H&R Block, and Fox Home Entertainment were knocking on the door, wanting that exact same viral magic for their brands.

 The problem?
-You can't service massive corporate clients on "YouTube logic."
-They needed to pivot from a viral family channel into a fully-functioning, legitimate production agency (Greenroom Communications).
-They had the on-camera talent and the musical hooks, but they needed someone to build the actual production infrastructure to handle six-figure budgets and strict corporate compliance.
+You cannot service massive corporate clients on "YouTube logic."
+To capitalize on this momentum, the team formed Greenroom Communications.
+They had the on-camera talent and the musical hooks, but they needed an executive-level creator to build the actual production infrastructure—someone who could translate internet-speed comedy into compliant, premium, agency-grade deliverables.

 The Strategy

-My job was to legitimize the operation.
-While the talent was writing the songs and the executives were closing the deals, I was brought in as the Director of Media Production to build the machine that actually delivered the product.
-My strategy was to merge internet-speed content creation with premium, high-end agency execution.
-I didn't just want to make videos; I wanted to build a company.
-I architected the budgeting spreadsheets, purchased and managed the equipment pipeline, built the pitch decks, and even helped design our physical office space in downtown Raleigh to give the brand a legitimate footprint.
+My job was to build the machine that delivered the product.
+While the talent focused on writing the songs and the executives closed the retainers, I operated as the Director of Media Production.
+My strategy was to merge hyper-agile digital content creation with strict, high-end agency execution.
+I didn't just want to shoot videos; I wanted to build a scalable company.
+I architected the budgeting spreadsheets, built the enterprise pitch decks, managed the equipment pipeline, and even helped design our physical headquarters in downtown Raleigh to give the brand a legitimate, corporate footprint.

 The Execution (The Reality)

-• The Production: I led the crewing, traveled across the country, shot, and edited the campaigns.
+• The Production Engine: I led the crewing, managed the travel logistics, and personally shot and edited the hero campaigns.

-• The Post-Pipeline: I executed the high-end VFX and motion graphics required to elevate the content from a standard "vlog" to a premium brand asset.
+• The Post-Pipeline: I executed the high-end VFX and motion graphics required to elevate the content from a standard "vlog" to a premium corporate asset.

-• Client Management: I interacted directly with the brand reps from heavyweights like Samsung and Target on the floor, ensuring that we understood the core purpose behind their budgets and flawlessly delivered on their expectations.
+• Client Management: I interacted directly on the floor with brand reps from heavyweights like Samsung and Target, ensuring we understood the core KPIs behind their media budgets and never jeopardized their brand safety.

-• Creative R&D: I was constantly experimenting with new visual styles and storytelling techniques to keep the content fresh, which directly resulted in multiple industry awards.
+• Creative R&D: I constantly pushed our visual language, experimenting with new shooting techniques that directly resulted in multiple industry awards.

 The ROI (Digital Analytics & Valuation)

-You don’t keep clients like Target and Samsung by just being funny; you keep them by driving undeniable metrics.
+You don’t keep clients like Target and Fox Home Entertainment by just being funny; you keep them by driving undeniable metrics and delivering premium assets.

-• Massive Digital Reach: The campaigns I shot, edited, and managed generated over 200,000,000+ views across YouTube and Facebook, driving massive brand awareness for our corporate partners.
+• Massive Digital Reach: The campaigns I produced and managed generated an estimated 200,000,000+ views across YouTube and Facebook, driving massive, measurable brand awareness for our corporate partners.

 • Agency Scaling: My operational infrastructure helped successfully scale Greenroom Communications from a viral startup into a highly profitable, multi-million-dollar agency capable of handling top-tier corporate retainers.

-• Critical & Industry Validation: The visual styles and production standards we implemented didn't just get views; they brought home the hardware.
-During my tenure, our work secured:
+• Critical & Industry Validation: The visual standards we implemented didn't just get views; they brought home the hardware.
+During my tenure, our creative secured:

-• 4x AVA Digital Platinum Awards - gold and platinum (Fox Home Entertainment & Baby Got Class)
+• AVA Digital Platinum Awards (Fox Home Entertainment & Baby Got Class)

-• 4x The Telly Awards (Silver for Baby Got Class, plus multiple Bronze)
+• The Telly Awards (Silver for Baby Got Class, plus Bronzes for commercial work)

-The Bottom Line: The Holderness Family provided the spark; I built the AGENCY engine.
-At its peak, Greenroom had 11 full-time and part-time employees, I was the first full-time that wasn't a partner and I made it count.
-I took a viral internet sensation, built the internal production logistics, managed the crews, and delivered the premium assets that allowed us to successfully service the biggest corporate brands in the world.
+The Bottom Line: The Holderness Family provided the spark; I built the engine.
+I took a viral internet sensation, built the internal production logistics, managed the crews, and delivered the award-winning, premium assets that allowed us to successfully service the biggest corporate brands in the world.

 Back to Top